NikoLicht/portfolio/src/pages/blog/transparent_technology.md

 While the case I've made against graphics may have some truth to it.
 That applies to everything on the computer.
 The whole computer, the operating system and the applications are all reliant on vast amounts of code and infrastructure, both on the computer and externally.
 Graphics is just _one_ extra layer of things.
 LLMs is another layer.
 Your wifi-card a third layer and so on.

 The more technological advances we make and add onto our many layers of reliance, the less transparent our digital existence becomes.
 I have only highlighted a few technologies that have changed our digital life but there are many more.
-Defining a thing you can do to experience the 'old-way-of-life' like buying and driving a motorcycle, but for the digital context, asks a question about what the 'core' of digital really is?
+Defining a thing you can do to experience the 'old-way-of-life' like buying and driving an old motorcycle, but for the digital context, asks a question about what the 'core' of digital really is?
 My best guesses are:

 1. Installing some version of Linux.
 2. Taking your terminal for a spin.
 Maybe using Vim, or Vi, for editing some files.